lifecompanionaac/lifecompanion/docs/USER_API.md

 curl -X POST localhost:8648/api/v1/window/minimize
 ```

-If you enabled control server authentication with `controlServerAuthToken <token>`-, you should also the header `Authorization: Bearer <token>` to your requests.
+If you enabled control server authentication with `-controlServerAuthToken <token>`, you should also the header `Authorization: Bearer <token>` to your requests.

 ### Errors